Multiple Sclerosis – Teens with MS Face Unique Set of Challenges

 Women are more than twice as likely to develop Multiple Sclerosis as men.
 Multiple Sclerosis usually affects people between the ages of 20 and 50 years, and the average age of onset is approximately 34 years.
 Multiple Sclerosis can affect children and teens (pediatric MS).

-I was 17 when I was diagnosed with Remitting-Relapsing Multiple Sclerosis (RRMS) in 1987.
-Back then MS was not very well known, and the Internet didn’t exist either, so no real way to research what MS is, other than taking the word of my Neurologist.
-I remember having symptoms as early as the age of 14.
-I was constantly tired, couldn’t keep up with my fellow students in gym class, running track.
+I was constantly tired, and couldn’t keep up with my fellow students in gym class, running track.
 I slept a lot.
 My parents thought I was just being lazy.
-Because I was affected so early on in my life with MS, I knew I wanted to help others who are newly diagnosed with MS in whatever way I could.
-So I wrote a self-help book “Blue Fingers Brass Knuckles” full of diagrams, questions to ask your doctors, how to cope with the diagnosis through laughter, and the power of inspiration, faith, courage and love.
+Because I was affected so early on in my life with MS, I knew I wanted to help others who were newly diagnosed with MS in whatever way I could.
+So I wrote a self-help book “Blue Fingers Brass Knuckles” full of diagrams, questions to ask your doctors, how to cope with the diagnosis through laughter, and the power of inspiration, faith, courage, and love.

 In today’s world, MS is a common household word and you can Google information about MS. However; unless you’re following a teen with MS on social media to know the unique set of challenges that comes with it, you won’t know until you experience it…and even then, you’re left wondering…is this MS or just me?